-Turkey ‘Ends Search’ For Jamal Khashoggi’s Body Believing It Was Dissolved In Acid & Poured Down The Drain
+Turkey Ends Search For Jamal Khashoggi’s Body, Believing It Was Dissolved In Acid & Poured Down The Drain

 Khashoggi went missing last month after entering the Saudi consulate in Istanbul to collect paperwork for his wedding.
 The subsequent few days witnessed an international media storm as Turkey claimed that it had evidence to prove that Khashoggi was murdered inside the consulate by agents sent by Saudi Arabia.
 While the Middle Eastern country initially denied the reports, presumably to safeguard the reputation of its crown prince Mohammed bin Salman, Saudi officials later admitted to the killing but attributed it to a rogue operation concocted by a few senior officials and their coterie of supporters.

 Saudi Arabia has since faced sanctions by its Western allies, who have all demanded that Mohammed bin Salman carry out a swift investigation into Khashoggi’s murder.
-As a result, Saudi and Turkish administrations began corroborating in an attempt to uncover the truth, but Turkey has complained that Saudi Arabia is not serious about the investigation.
+As a result, Saudi and Turkish administrations began collaborating in an attempt to uncover the truth, but Turkey has complained that Saudi Arabia is not serious about the investigation.

 Turkish officials contend that they found traces of acid at the Saudi consul general’s home, which is a walking distance from where Khashoggi was reportedly murdered.
-Turkey believes that Khashoggi was strangled immediately after entering the embassy, dismembered and that his remains were dissolved in acid and poured down the drain.
+As the Inqusitr previously reported, Turkey believes that Khashoggi was strangled immediately after entering the embassy, was dismembered, and that his remains were dissolved in acid and poured down the drain.

-But Saudi Arabia stopped Turkey from further accessing the premises of its general consul’s home, leading Turkey to end the search for Khashoggi’s body.
+Saudi Arabia stopped Turkey from further accessing the premises of its general consul’s home, leading Turkey to end the search for Khashoggi’s body.

 Turkish police 'end search' for the body of murdered Saudi jounalist Jamal #Khashoggi https://t.co/86lnUeb40l pic.twitter.com/7zQ5e1h4fY